grovyle12/Washington_Housing_Market_Regression_Analysis/README.md

 # Washington_Housing_Market_Regression_Analysis
 - Mid Semester Regression Analysis Project: Python, MySQL and Tableau Files included
 - In addition, each .xls/.csv files used for each analysis is provided
+- For each folder provided, the respective analysis file along with the paired .xls/.csv

 ### Purpose of Project
 - Develop the optimum regression model to predict target (price). .ipynb files contains comparison of all possible regression models with Linear Regression and K-Nearest Neighbors.
-- Use MySQL to explore insights into data, including unique values and average prices based on various features
+- Use MySQL to explore insights into data, including unique values and average prices based on various features.
-- Use Tableu to garder further insights, including those of house built from 1900-1999, 2000-2010, and 2010-beyond
+- Use Tableu to garder further insights, including those of house built from 1900-1999, 2000-2010, and 2010-beyond.

 ### Problem Definition
 -Data: The data set consists of information on some 22,000 properties.
 The dataset consisted of historic data of houses sold between May 2014 to May 2015.
-These are the definitions of data points provided: (Note: For some of the variables that are self explanatory, no definition has been provided)
+These are the definitions of data points provided: (Note: For some of the variables that are self explanatory, no definition has been provided).

 - Id: Unique identification number for the property.
 - date: date the house was sold.